-ORPHAN DISEASE CENTER and LOULOU FOUNDATION CDKL5 Program of Excellence 2023 PILOT GRANT PROGRAM
+ORPHAN DISEASE CENTER and LOULOU FOUNDATION CDKL5 Program of Excellence 2025 PILOT GRANT PROGRAM: REQUEST FOR APPLICATIONS

-The ODC and Loulou Foundation CDKL5 Pilot Grant Program provides a one-year grant for \$150,000.00 (total cost) to support research related to CDKL5 Deficiency Disorder (CDD).
+The ODC and Loulou Foundation CDKL5 Pilot Grant Program provides a one-year grant for \$150,000 (total cost) to support research related to CDKL5 Deficiency Disorder (CDD).
 The number of awards is not fixed and may vary.
+The deadline for submission of a Letter of Intent in response to this Request for Applications (RFA) is Tuesday, February 18, 2025, by 5 PM (EST).